RaspberryPiFoundation/python-curriculum/en-GB/rpg/index.md

 ## Activity Checklist { .check}

-+ Some code for this game has been provided for you. pen this trinket: <a href="http://jumpto.cc/rpg-go" target="_blank">jumpto.cc/rpg-go</a>.
++ Some code for this game has been provided for you.
+Open this trinket: <a href="http://jumpto.cc/rpg-go" target="_blank">jumpto.cc/rpg-go</a>.

 + This is a very basic RPG game that only has 2 rooms.
 Here’s a map of the game: